Capgemini/powerapps-specflow-bindings/README.md

     alias: a salesperson # mandatory
 ```

-The URL, usernames, passwords, and application user details will be set from environment variable (if found).
+The URL, driversPath, usernames, passwords, and application user details will be set from environment variable (if found).
 Otherwise, the value from the config file will be used.
 The browserOptions node supports anything in the EasyRepro `BrowserOptions` class.

 ### Writing feature files